 The Company expects environmental remediation expenditures of the magnitude incurred for the last three years to continue for the foreseeable future.
-Environmental expenses incurred are included as a component of selling, general and administrative expenses.

 The Company is also involved in a RCRA corrective action investigation at a site in Chester, Pennsylvania owned by PECO Energy Company ("PECO").
 The site consists of approximately 30 acres which PECO had leased to various companies over the years.
 In 1989, the Company acquired by merger a public company named ChemClear Inc., which operated a hazardous waste treatment facility on approximately eight acres of the Chester site leased from PECO.
 The Company ceased operations at the Chester site, decontaminated the plant and equipment, engaged an independent engineer to certify closure, and obtained final approval from the Pennsylvania regulatory authorities, certifying final closure of the facility.
 In 1993, the EPA ordered PECO to perform a RCRA corrective action investigation at the Chester site.
-PECO asked the Company to participate in the site studies, and in October 1994, the Company agreed to be responsible for seventy-five percent of the cost of these studies, which is estimated to be in the range of \$2,000,000, by, among other things, performing field services work and analytical services required to complete the site studies and providing other environmental services to PECO at discounted rates.
-The Company had provided discounts to PECO of \$709,000 and \$413,000 through December 31, 1997 and 1996, respectively.
-The Company had \$791,000 and \$1,087,000 accrued relating to this liability at December 31, 1997 and 1996, respectively.
-Remediation at this site is expected to be complete in one year.
+PECO asked the Company to participate in the site studies, and in October 1994, the Company agreed to be responsible for seventy-five percent of the cost of these studies, which is estimated to be in the range of \$2,000,000, by, among other things, performing site services work and analytical services required to complete the site studies and providing other environmental services to PECO at discounted rates.
+The Company had provided discounts to PECO of \$877,000 and \$709,000 through December 31, 1998 and

+(6) LEGAL MATTERS AND OTHER CONTINGENCIES AND COMMITMENTS (CONTINUED) 1997, respectively.
+The Company had \$623,000 and \$791,000 accrued relating to this liability at December 31, 1998 and 1997, respectively.
+No estimate can be made as to when the remediation activity will be completed.